When you choose a doctor for your child, you’re also choosing a partner for keeping your little one’s health, well-being and development on track.

 Pediatrician vs. family doctor: Differences

 While both doctors care for children, there are reasons why you may choose one over the other.
 Pediatricians solely specialize in the treatment of children, while family medicine doctors specialize in treating patients of all ages.

 Family medicine doctors treat the largest variety of patients at all ages and stages of life.
 So, you don’t need to be a kid to see a family medicine doctor.

 The extent of a family doctor’s general medical knowledge is hard to beat.
 Chances are they’ll know something about almost every health concern that affects you or your child during your life.

+They’re knowledgeable about everything from how to treat pink eye in toddlers to specialized adolescent care and birth control.
 They can help children with things like asthma, pink eye and bedwetting, as well as provide specialized adolescent care and birth control when needed.
 They can help adults manage chronic health conditions such as high blood pressure and type 2 diabetes.
 And like OB-GYNs and certified nurse-midwives, family doctors can provide Pap tests, prenatal care and other women’s health services.
 Some also deliver babies.

 Pediatricians specialize in the care of children